min2ha/ukwa-site/content/target/53805/index.en.md

   "subject": "UK General Election 2017"
 }

-# LGiU: GE17 : Looking for new ideas on localism?
-Don’t look in party manifestos then

 Post laments the lack of vision for local government in any of the general election 2017 party manifestos.